top of page

 The 5 documents consist of:-

-1. A Black Belt (also know as 'Dan or Degree') in grade and no less.
-This belt will be solid in colour throughout (this may vary for higher graded Dan / Degree grades so always ask if unsure) and will have been awarded by a known and traceable source.
-They will usually be registered with a National Martial Arts Group and be listed on a data base.
-Always ask for the contact details to allow you
+1. A Black Belt (also know as 'Dan or Degree') in grade and they will usually be registered with a National Martial Arts Group and be listed on a data base.

-"The CMAA fully supports the 5 documents in that we believe for an Instructor to run a club alone he / she must hold no less than 1st Dan or equivalent showing at least 3 to 4 years experience.
+Always ask for the contact details to allow you to check.
+Any person wearing anything other than a black belt and referring to themselves as an 'Instructor' should be checked.
 Students have the right to be taught by genuine black belts who have served their time and not by a person wearing a 'special instructor belt' who has only themselves been training for a short period.
 In comparison a person cannot become a driving instructor unless they themselves have at least 3 and half years experience.
 In the end the student will make their own informed decision".

 2. Evidence of training as an Instructor due to the fact that a black belt, although an excellent achievement, does not in any way constitute a qualification to teach.
 Martial Arts are one of the largest sporting and recreational activities practiced in the U.K. As such everyone has a duty of care to ensure that Instructors have had training and understanding in areas of work such as Safeguarding (Child Protection), Health and Safety etc due to the amount of access and unavoidable physical contact they have to Children and sometimes Vulnerable Adults.
 This training should be with a National Martial Arts Group not simply 'awarded' by their own Instructor.
 Training should include Health & Safety, First Aid, Risk Assessments and Safeguarding.
-An example would be www.martialartsinstructor.co.uk

 3. Indemnity Insurance.
 The certificate should be the original from the broker NOT one printed on a Martial Arts Group letter head, unless that Group is a registered broker themselves.
 It is important to note here that most UK Insurance Companies don't offer cover to persons below the rank of black belt.
 With that in mind any person below black belt claiming to be insured should be checked out direct with the Insurance Company (not the Martial Arts Group) to verify under what criteria, if any, the cover has been issued.
 Ask them for the phone number to allow you to check direct.
 Check that the minimum age the club accepts children from is approved by the insurance company providing cover to the group/club.
 The reason for this is due to the fact that the most Instructor's insurance only covers him/her to teach children above a certain age.
 Ask for verification of insurance cover, you should be able to check this on line with the National Martial Arts Group they are registered with, failing that ask for the telephone number of the insurance company providing the cover.

 4. Disclosure and Barring Service (DBS) checked every 2 years to ensure suitability to teach children and vulnerable adults.
-Visit www.dbschecked.co.uk for more information on the DBS.

 5. A clear pricing policy with no hidden charges.
 This is normally given as part of a welcome or information sheet handed to you when you first visit the club and should include lesson fees, membership and licencing, gradings and equipment.